 The time frame for the strategic plan is six years.
 The current strategic plan was established in 2015 and will therefore run until the end of 2020.
 Preparations for the new strategic plan (2021-2026) will start in the autumn of 2019.
 The adoption of the new strategic plan is planned for the end of 2020, so that it can take effect from January 2021.

-In the coming period, you’ll receive more information through the regular channels about when and how you can contribute.
+You’ll receive more information through the regular channels about when and how you can contribute.
 Information about the new strategic plan will be made available on this page.